If we all practiced goodness, the world would be a better place. What does the Bible teach?

 As noted throughout this brief study goodness does no good if we do no good.
 In other words, goodness must be active and kinetic.
 It must move outward to others, or else it just sits in our soul, perhaps, and is useless, except for our own moral superiority.

 Goodness is not gooiness.
-It flows from love, yes, but it may not flow from good feelings, not from loving sentiments.
-Love does and acts, yes, but goodness also does and acts.
+It flows from love, yes, but it may not flow from good feelings, nor from loving sentiments.
+Love does and acts, yes, and goodness also does and acts.

 Written by James Malcolm